exosite-archive/hvac-reference-application/README.md

 If Python 3 is not available, please follow the official documentation to get started:
 [https://www.python.org/downloads/](https://www.python.org/downloads/)

-In the `ae-beaglebone-hvac-demo` folder, install requirements.
+In the `hvac-reference-application` folder, install requirements.
 The only requirement for this simulator is `requests`.
 The requests library is used for executing HTTP requests to Exosite and the Weather Underground API.

 ```sh
 $ cd ae-beaglebon-hvac-demo